 If a DMARC policy is not present for the sending domain, or you have chosen to ignore the DMARC policy, you can choose to evaluate the message to see if it has been signed with DKIM.
 There are three results which can be acted on:

-2. Temporary Error: An transient error occurred during the retrieval of the foreign domain’s DKIM key in DNS.
+- Temporary Error: A transient error occurred while retrieving the foreign domain’s DKIM key in DNS.

-3. Permanent Error: An error occurred while parsing the foreign domain’s DKIM key in DNS.
+- Permanent Error: An error occurred while DNS parsing the foreign domain’s DKIM key.
 This means that the record is malformed in some way.

 If you want to prevent emails from being delivered, choose “Quarantine” for each check mark, which prevents the message from being delivered to its intended recipient.
 Otherwise, if you wish to keep the emails being delivered, you can choose “Take no action” which allows the message to continue to be processed, or “Tag subject line with text” which prepends the supplied text to the message’s subject line.
 The message is Tagged and Logged but will continue to be processed.

-In addition, for each Anti-Spoofing policy, a list of exceptions can be created to exclude individual domains from the policies.
-We highlighted the important point regarding the functionality of DMARC policy on ProofPoint for your inbound emails.
-It explains that even if the DMARC policy is set to “Reject,” emails will still be delivered to the recipient unless Anti-Spoofing function is enabled.
+In addition, a list of exceptions can be created for each Anti-Spoofing policy to exclude individual domains from the policies.
+We highlighted the critical point regarding the functionality of DMARC policy on ProofPoint for your inbound emails.
+It explains that even if the DMARC policy is set to “Reject,” emails will still be delivered to the recipient unless the Anti-Spoofing function is enabled.
 To ensure proper filtering based on the DMARC policy, we suggest following the mentioned steps to trigger all check marks in the above section to “Quarantine.”
 This will allow the filtering system to function effectively in accordance with the “Reject” policy.